Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 ***Xiù Chang***

 Cimbrean vanished.
-One second it was below them, round and green and inviting, and the next…
+One second it was below them, round and green and inviting, and the next...

 The stars flickered like a missing frame in a badly cut amateur movie.
 Different constellations, different planets.
 A different sun, its light a little whiter and harsher than Cimbreanstar’s gentle orange, in a different corner of the sky. *Misfit*’s canopy and Xiù’s helmet conspired to keep its light from blinding her.

 *"Jump complete,"* Allison reported, for the log’s benefit rather than for the crew’s.
 They all knew how *Misfit* felt; she was their *home* after all.

 Xiù didn’t reply.
 Her hand hovered above the emergency recall button and she stared up at the sensor panel like a gazelle drinking from crocodile-concealing murky waters.
-If there was so much as a flash, a *hint* of something decloaking to attack them…
+If there was so much as a flash, a *hint* of something decloaking to attack them...

 Even the ship seemed to hold her breath.

-*"Hope I’m not cursing us here…"* Julian ventured, eventually, *"But I think we might be good.
+*"Hope I’m not cursing us here..."* Julian ventured, eventually, *"But I think we might be good.
 Nothing on sensors."*

 "Same."
 Xiù told him.

-*"Awesome."* Allison sounded relieved over the line from engineering. *"Beacon away in three... two…"*
+*"Awesome."* Allison sounded relieved over the line from engineering. *"Beacon away in three... two..."*

 There was the peculiar heavy clang through the hull of a little pressurized gasp of their air being released to blast the beacon microsat out from its launch tube.

 Ten kilometers out the beacon spat into life and the spacetime around it pinched, twisted, collapsed and deposited twenty tonnes of badly-named Gaoian starship in their lap.

-"Okay…" Xiù cleared her throat and hit the local radio. *"Drunk on Turkey,* EV-Eleven *Misfit.* Welcome to the Akyawentuo system."
+"Okay..."
+Xiù cleared her throat and hit the local radio. *"Drunk on Turkey,* EV-Eleven *Misfit.* Welcome to the Akyawentuo system."

-*"Still can’t fucking believe they called it that…"* Allison muttered over the internal line.
+*"Still can’t fucking believe they called it that..."* Allison muttered over the internal line.

 They got Daar’s enthusiastic rumble back in reply. *"Hey, Misfit!
 Thanks for the welcome!"*